Riesz-based orientation of localizable Gaussian fields: Riesz-based orientation of self-similar Gaussian fields with stationary increments

 the coherency index of $X$ is given by

 An orientation of the elementary field $X_{\alpha_0,\delta}$ being a unit eigenvector associated with $\lambda_1$, we obtain

-This is in accordance with what we observe when performing simulations.
-Moreover notice that $\chi(X)$ tends to $1$ when $\delta\to 0$, meaning that the coherency is strong when the cone of admissible directions is tight around the angle $\alpha_0$.
+\begin{remark} This is in accordance with what we observe when performing simulations.
+For $\delta=\pi/2$ we recover the classical FBF which is isotropic and we get $\chi(X)=\sin(\pi)/\pi=0$.
+Conversely, notice that $\chi(X)$ tends to $1$ when $\delta\to 0$, meaning that the coherency is strong when the cone of admissible directions is tight around the angle $\alpha_0$.
+Note that in the limite case $\delta\to 0$, the density function $C_X$ tends to the Dirac measure along the line $\arg \vect{\Theta}=\alpha_0$, and the structure tensor degenerates to